Zootopia: Hot Pursuit

-Zootopia: Hot Pursuit is a trackless dark ride at Shanghai Disneyland.
+Zootopia: Hot Pursuit (疯狂动物城：热力追踪 (Fēngkuáng dòngwù chéng: Rèlì zhuīzōng, Wild Animal City: Hot Pursuit)) is a trackless dark ride at Shanghai Disneyland.
 Based on the Zootopia franchise, it opened in December 2023 as the centerpiece of the park's Zootopia land.
 It is Disney's first trackless ride in Mainland China.

 Ride experience

 As guests (or "newbies") enter the Zootopia Police Department, they get an alert about the city's former assistant mayor, Dawn Bellwether, and two of her hench-sheep, Woolter and Jesse, having escaped from prison and kidnapped famous pop star, Gazelle, before her latest concert at the Zootopia Day Festival as part of the former's plot for revenge against Zootopia for her previous defeat from the original film.
 After being informed by Chief Bogo, Bellwether suddenly hacks into the ZPD's system and taunts them over the kidnapped Gazelle.
 Bogo tells the guests to head for the loading station to go out and save the Zootopia Day Festival from disaster.